harshithamadarapu/Team16_Hinglish-Auto-suggestions/README.md

    - All text was converted to lowercase to avoid case-sensitive variations.

 ## Tokenizing the Dataset

-After the preprocessing steps, we tokenized the dataset using the word_tokenize function from NLTK.
-The tokenization process breaks down each sentence into individual words (tokens).
-Below are the steps we followed for tokenization:
+After preprocessing, we tokenized the dataset using NLTK's word_tokenize function to break each sentence into individual words (tokens).

 **Steps:**
 1. **Load the Dataset:** The dataset is loaded from CSV files, containing the phrases column with Hinglish text.